top of page

 Case Study: Eliminating Recurring Grease Blockages Using Slow-Release Biological FOG Control (BactaServe FOG SR Bar)

 Introduction Recurring fat, oil, and grease (FOG) blockages in commercial kitchen drainage systems are typically driven by inconsistent treatment and the cyclic nature of grease discharge.
 This case study presents a technically validated evaluation of a slow-release biological solution (BactaServe FOG SR Bar) implemented to achieve continuous FOG degradation and operational stability.
-Site Background and Objective A high-throughput casual dining restaurant operati
+This case study demonstrates our proven FOG blockage solution that has successfully eli

 3 min read